jjmr007/Successful-Calls-to-ABI-missing-functions/English/Readme.md

 >_
 ```

-**N° 3** The following is to find the URL of some service provider of remote connection to the ethereum network.
+**N° 3** The following is to find the URL of some service provider of remote connection to the Ethereum network.

 One way to do this is through the services of the [INFURA](https://infura.io/) company.

 For low traffic cases and test environments, a completely free link can be obtained for both the main network and most test networks.

 You have to make a simple subscription and register a project.
-In return, the platform gives us a URL that will give us indirect access to the ethereum network.
+In return, the platform gives us a URL that will give us indirect access to the Ethereum network.
 This address will have the form of:

 ```url
 mainnet.infura.io/v3/PROJECT_KEY_NUMBER